inaka/canillita/README.md

 This is canillita **v2**, if you're looking for **v1** switch to branch [v1](https://github.com/inaka/canillita/tree/v1) or tag [1.0](https://github.com/inaka/canillita/tree/1.0) :)

 ### Introduction
-**Canillita** is a RESTful API that allow us to manage `news` by `newspaper` and every time a `news item` is created it gets notified to the listeners.
+**Canillita** provides a RESTful API that allow us to manage `news` by `newspaper` and every time a `news item` is published, the listeners get a notification with it.

 ### Tests
 You can run the tests executing `make tests` in the root folder of the app.

 ### The Server
-In order to execute this application you need to execute the following commands:
+In order to run this application you need to execute the following commands:

 ```
 # Start Erlang shell for this project